Bell Ville: History

 The first Europeans to set foot in the area where Bell Ville now stands were ten survivors of Sebastián Gaboto's expedition in the spring of 1529, under the command of Francisco César.
 They encountered the main settlement of the Litines, a subgroup of the Het people, named after their chief Litín.
 After staying for several days, the explorers continued their journey through dense forests along the riverbanks, rich with Prosopis trees, chañares, tasis (Araujia sericifera), molles and mistoles.

 According to engineer Agustín Villarroel in his book, in 1584-1585, a friar died at the location where Bell Ville would later be established.
 The friar's name and religious order remain undisclosed, leading to the area being known as Fraile Muerto (Dead Friar).

 In addition, in 1585, an expedition led by General Alonso de la Cámara, accompanied by Juan de Mitre, departed from Córdoba to establish the shortest route between Córdoba and Buenos Aires.
 They marked the route every four leagues for mule trains, carts, and messengers.
 At Fraile Muerto, a marker was placed to signify the river crossing known as "El paso grande" (The big pass), where the banks were cleared for easier transit.

 The origin of the current city of Bell Ville dates back to 1650 when Lorenzo de Lara y Mimenza (sergeant major of the Royal Colonial Armies, Spanish of Chilean origin) was assigned by royal grant a field of 8 square leagues (21,598 hectares) and there together with his wife, Marcela de Mendoza, they founded the Estancia de la Limpia Concepción de Fraile Muerto.

 In the first thirty years of the 19th century the zone was a battlefield between the Creoles and the ranqueles, as well as field of combat between "federal" and "unitary", happening in 1818 in the surrounding areas the fratricidal combat between the troops supervised by Juan Bautista Bustos and the troops under the order of Estanislao López.
 The second half of the 1860s the real development of the population began with the construction of the tracing of the Central Argentine Railroad that would join - between other cities - Buenos Aires with Córdoba.

-At the end of 1870 when the First Industrial Exhibition travel for the above-mentioned railroad the president at the time Domingo Faustino Sarmiento to inaugurate Argentina realized in the city of Córdoba (1871), and to have to stop in the railway station so called "Dead Friar", he decided to change the name of the railway station, naming it Bell Ville for a double motive: the paronomasia with Beautiful Villa in honoring to the Scottish colonists from Dunbar, Antonio and Ricardo Bell, who established themselves in the place and they had initiated an agriculture and modern ranching (cattle) in the zone.
+At the end of 1870 when the First Industrial Exhibition was showcased for the above-mentioned railroad, the president at the time, Domingo Faustino Sarmiento from Argentina realized, while in the city of Córdoba (1871), to stop at their railway station called "Dead Friar” and decided to change the name of the railway station naming it Bell Ville for a double motive: the paronomasia with Beautiful Villa in honoring to the Scottish colonists from Dunbar, Antonio and Ricardo Bell, who established themselves in the place and they had initiated an agriculture and modern ranching (cattle) in the zone.
 In 1872 the whole population happened to be call Bell Ville.

 From the second half of the 19th century the population received great quantity of immigrants proceeding from Europe, and it obtained the range of city on August 17, 1908.